How long can I remain in Australia after visa cancellation?

 What visa conditions apply if my visa is cancelled?

 If your visa has been cancelled and you hold no other visa, then no conditions are applicable because no visa is in effect.
-Once your visa is cancelled you are in a difficult position because you are unlawfully present in Australia and you should be seeking immediate immigration law advice.
+Once your visa is cancelled you are in a difficult position because you are unlawfully present in Australia and you should seek immediate immigration law advice.

 If possible, you will need to make an application for a visa and then be granted a bridging visa to avoid being detained.